2020-09-18

 He tells us about a glorious ancestor known as Captain Burd.
 Looks like his family has kept the patronym Burdsson as a family name.

 Harald offers to guide us to a tavern nearby.
 It's called The Restful Watchman.
-A drunken ruffian prattles something about a book of killing he needs to find so that his weapon can resume the killing it yearns for.
+On the street in front of it, a drunken ruffian prattles something about a book of killing he needs to find so that his weapon can resume the killing it yearns for.
 He has to support himself on my shoulder to avoid falling over.
 Harald pushes him away from me and we enter the inn.

 It's smallish, yet full of people.
 We allow Harald to treat us to local drinks and I tell the girls to sit down in quiet corners and keep an eye on everything.
 I bump accidentally into a huge Orc.
 He introduces himself as Dumrag and after a little persuasion shares with me the story about his wife Atul who got kidnapped during one of their less successful raids against bandits.
 It's been a year now and he's been hearing that someone among the nobles of Bruma might know something about her whereabouts, but he has no access to the higher circles in this city.
 I promise I'll try and ask around.
 He's a nice man, a brutal fighter as he may be.